Zezombye/blog/articles/fundamentals.md

 b.
 Are you materialistic?
 c.
 How do you handle money?
 Do you have any problems with money?
 d.
 Have you ever been bankrupt or close to bankrupt?
 Are you in debt?
 e.
 What is your employment history and how would it look in the future?
+How far into your career do you want to get?

 ## 7. Sex
 a.
 What are your views on sex in general?